 Treatment cannot begin without the patient’s written consent.
 Every patient must ensure that they understand their fertility problem, the proposed treatment, their chances of success, implications and side effects, alternative treatment options and ethical and legal issues related to the fertility treatment.
 You can discuss these points with your partner or your family.
 A counselling service is available upon request and legal advice can be sought.

-Written consent is needed for:
+Written consent is required for:

 If we do not hold the relevant consents, the clinic cannot use or store the gametes/embryos and they will be allowed to perish.